top of page

 No, I am not exclusively responsible for the production of these toys.
-I handle only the initial 2D design concepts and the figures' painting and assembly, while their actual sculpts are created by the highly skilled ZBrush character/ creature designer, DopePope, and their physical manufacture is handled by a third party that specializes in traditional soft vinyl toy production.
+I handle the initial 2D design concepts and the figures' painting and assembly, while their actual sculpts are created by the highly skilled ZBrush character/ creature designer, DopePope, and their physical manufacture is handled by a third party that specializes in traditional soft vinyl toy production.

-No. While the figures' sculpts are created digitally, and we will occasionally showcase a 3D printed prototype based on them, they actually serve as a basis for mold-production, not figure production, insofar as the final product is concerned.
+No. While the figures' sculpts are created digitally, and I will occasionally showcase a 3D printed prototype based on them, they actually serve as a basis for mold-production, not figure production, insofar as the final product is concerned.
 Once the molds are made, the actual manufacture of the figures is accomplished through a traditional slush-casting method.

 "Sofubi" or "sofvi" is a Japanese portmanteau of the words "soft" and "vinyl".
 It refers both to a type of particularly flexible PVC and the uniquely Japanese variety of collectible toy manufactured in, and most commonly associated with, it.